Władysław II Jagiełło: Family

+First years as Grand Duke

-The Grand Duchy of Lithuania to which Jogaila succeeded as Grand Duke in 1377 was a political entity composed of two leading, but very different nationalities and two political systems: ethnic Lithuania in the north-west and the vast Ruthenian territories of former Kievan Rus', comprising the lands of modern Ukraine, Belarus, and parts of western Russia.
-At first, Jogaila—like his father—based his rule in the southern and eastern territories of Lithuania, while his uncle, Kęstutis, the Duke of Trakai, continued to rule the north-western region.
-Jogaila's succession, however, soon placed this system of dual rule under strain.
+The Grand Duchy of Lithuania, over which Jogaila ruled, was a political entity composed of two leading, but very different nationalities and two political systems: ethnic Lithuania in the northwest and the vast Ruthenian territories of former Kievan Rus', comprising the lands of modern Ukraine, Belarus, and parts of western Russia.
+At first, the young Grand Duke — like his father — based his rule in the southern and eastern territories of Lithuania, while his uncle, Kęstutis, the Duke of Trakai, continued to rule the north-western region.
+Jagiełło's succession, however, soon placed this system of dual rule under strain.

 At the start of his reign, Jogaila was preoccupied with unrest in the Lithuanian Rus' lands.
-In 1377–78, Andrei of Polotsk, the eldest son of Algirdas, challenged Jogaila's authority and sought to become Grand Duke.
-In 1380, Andrei and another brother, Dmitry, sided with Prince Dmitri of Moscow against Jogaila's alliance with emir Mamai, de facto khan of the Golden Horde.
-Jogaila failed to support Mamai, lingering in the vicinity of the battlefield, which led to Mamai's army's significant defeat at the hands of Prince Dmitri in the Battle of Kulikovo.
+In 1377–1378, Andrei of Polotsk, the eldest son of Algirdas, challenged Władysław II Jagiełło's authority and sought to become Grand Duke.
+In 1380, Andrei and another brother, Demetrius I Starshy, sided with Prince Dmitri Donskoi against Jogaila's alliance with emir Mamai, de facto khan of the Golden Horde.
+Jagiełło failed to support Mamai, lingering in the vicinity of the battlefield, which led to Mamai's army's significant defeat at the hands of Prince Dmitri in the Battle of Kulikovo.
 The Muscovites' Pyrrhic victory over the Golden Horde, in the long term, signified, however, the beginning of a slow climb to power by the Grand Duchy of Moscow, which became within a century the most serious rival and threat to the integrity, well-being and survival of Lithuania.
-However, in 1380 Muscovy was greatly weakened by tremendous losses suffered during the battle and thus, in the same year, Jogaila was free to begin a struggle for supremacy with Kęstutis.
+However, in 1380, Muscovy was greatly weakened by tremendous losses suffered during the battle and thus, in the same year, Jagiełło was free to begin a struggle for supremacy with Kęstutis.